learn-co-curriculum/dsc-ordering-and-limiting/README.md

 ```

-If we want to get the names of all the dogs and cats, we can no longer run a query with just the column name.
+If you want to get the names of all the dogs and cats, you can no longer run a query with just the column name.
 `SELECT name FROM cats,dogs;` will return `Error: ambiguous column name: name`.

-Instead, we must explicitly follow the tableName.columnName syntax.
+Instead, you must explicitly follow the tableName.columnName syntax.
 ```sql
 SELECT cats.name, dogs.name FROM cats, dogs;
 ```

 You may see this in the future.
 Don't let it trip you up.

-<p class='util--hide'>View <a href='https://learn.co/lessons/sql-queries-basic-readme'>Basic SQL Queries</a> on Learn.co and start learning to code for free.</p>

 ## Summary